 As a postgraduate research student in our department we welcome you into our scholarly community, helping you embrace the unfamiliar, stimulating a thirst and a hunger to explore.

-A research degree is your opportunity to examine a specific topic in detail while working alongside our academic experts as part of our department’s research team.
+A research degree is your opportunity to examine a specific topic in detail while working alongside our academic experts as part of our department’s passionate and enthusiastic research team.

 “I love the fact that my PhD gives me the opportunity to immerse myself in my work, and to spend time researching and developing my writing further.
 Having really enjoyed my undergraduate time and my MA at Essex, I feel very lucky to have been able to stay here and study further.”